 The payment plan is not a loan.
 Therefore, there are no credit checks.
 Low cost, no approval, no interest, just a $50.00 enrollment fee per semester.
 The plan is available for each semester — fall and spring, for six, five or four monthly installments.

 Q. What is the acceptance rate for entering Manhattanville as a Post Baccalaureate Pre-Health student?
-A. The acceptance rate varies but this past year, 2018-19, it was approximately 50%.
+A. The acceptance rate varies.
+As a benchmark, in 2018-19, it was approximately 50%.
 We try to keep the classes and learning environment small by design for student success.
-Once accepted, PBPH students are asked to fill out and return an enrollment confirmation form as early as possible otherwise we cannot guarantee seats will be available for the desired classes.
+Once accepted, PBPH students are asked to fill out and return an enrollment confirmation form as early as possible.
+Otherwise we cannot guarantee seats will be available for the desired classes.

 Q. What schools have PBPH alumni been accepted to?
 A. Our PBPH alumni have been accepted to a variety of medical, dental, physical therapy, and other professional schools both within and outside of the US.
 Please visit http://www.mville.edu/programs/pre-health to see a sample list of schools.

 Q. How many credits can I take each semester?
 A. We limit the number of credits a PBPH student can take to 11.5.
 This is to ensure that you will be able to focus on your registered courses.

 Q. Can I speak with current and past PBPH students?
 A. We encourage you to come to our next open house event to meet PBPH students and faculty.
 Due to FERPA laws we are unable to give out any student information.
 Open House events typically take place in January, March, June, August and October.
 The chair of the Pre-Health Committee and the Chair of the Division of Natural Sciences are available via email to discuss the program at any time.